OUInsider - Venables: OU linebackers in a 'much better position' compared to a year ago

 There’s a few reasons Venables feels that way.

-The Sooners still have Stutsman, who led the Big 12 in total tackles last season.
+The Sooners still have Stutsman, who led the Big 12 in total tackles (126) and ranked 11th in tackles for loss (10.5) last season.
 Venables referred to Stutsman as the team's "best player" on defense last season and has raved about his growth during the spring.

 But replacing White at the cheetah position has been a big task for the Sooners.
 In addition to returner Justin Harrington, they may have found their answer in Dasan McCullough.
 The Indiana transfer really impressed in the spring and made an early impact during the spring game, which included blowing up the offense’s attempt at a double pass on the first play from scrimmage.